 Moved to administration in 1995 and helped Quorum, Triad and CHS take Lutheran Hospital from a standalone hospital to northern Indiana’s largest health system, with eight hospitals and 43,000 annual admissions.
 Was appointed system CEO there in 2007, and in 2009 assumed operating responsibility for all ten of Community Health System’s Indiana hospitals.

-Has served on numerous boards and board executive committees, including the Chamber of Commerce, the Metro Nashville United Way, the Nashville Health Care Council, and Nashville’s Agenda.
+Has served on numerous boards and board executive committees, including the Nashville Area Chamber of Commerce, the Metro Nashville United Way, the Nashville Health Care Council, Nashville’s Agenda and both the Indiana and Tennessee hospital associations.
 Chaired the United Way of Metro Nashville board of trustees for 2017.
-Recipient of Nashville’s “Spirit of the Chamber” award for his work in promoting transit solutions.

 Leader in medical interoperability

-Has served as a health system CIO, and oversaw implementation of integrated medical records in each health system he led.
+Has served as a health system CIO, and oversaw the implementation of integrated medical records in each health system he led.
 Founding director and Chairman Emeritus of the Center for Medical Interoperability.
+Advocate for secure trusted health data platforms.

 Areas of expertise